srl-labs/containerlab/docs/cmd/graph.md

 The `--template` flag allows to customize the HTML based graph by supplying a user defined template that will be rendered and exposed on the address specified by `--srv`.

+#### static-dir

+The `--static-dir` flag enables the embedded HTML web server to serve static files from the specified directory.
+This flag must be used together with the `--template` flag.

+With this flag, it is now possible to link to local files (JS, CSS, fonts, etc.) from the custom HTML template.

 #### dot
 With `--dot` flag provided containerlab will generate the `dot` file instead of serving the topology with embedded HTTP server.